 SeaWorld’s First Aid station is located near the entrance to Shipwreck Rapids.
 The office is staffed by Registered Nurses and Emergency Medical Technicians.
 Team members throughout the park will be happy to call for assistance upon request.

 Service animals are welcome at SeaWorld.
 Service animals are limited to dogs and miniature horses that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
-Service animals must remain on a leash or in a harness at all times.
+Service animals must remain on a leash or in a harness at all times, unless such leash or harness interferes with the service the animal is providing, or the handler is unable to use a leash or harness due to his/her disability.
+The animal also must be housebroken.

 Service animals are the responsibility of the owner and cannot be left unattended.
 Guests are responsible for the clean-up and for controlling their service animal’s behavior.
-If, at anytime, your service animal’s behavior becomes a threat to the safety and well-being of other park guests or animals, you will be asked to board the animal at our kennel or leave the premises.
+If, at anytime, your service animal’s behavior becomes a threat to the safety and well-being of other park guests or animals, you will be asked to board the animal at our kennel or to remove the animal from the premises.

 While service animals are discouraged from riding any ride, you may refer to our Accessibility Guide for important information pertaining to you service animal’s ability to ride certain rides.